• Welcome to the Library

 Wednesday Afternoons at the Library for Grades 1-6

 Wednesday Afternoons at the Library (for grades 1-6) are happening every Wednesday from 3:45 to 4:45.
 Kids can take the bus from Emerson School.
 Come enjoy a snack and make a craft!
-On October 16, we will be introducing our new calf and making butter!
 Registration required!
 Call (603-585-6503) or email us (info@fitzlib.org) to sign up.

 Stitch and Bitch!